Biak

 The Battle of Biak

 Following their invasion of Hollandia, the Americans discovered that it would take many months to make the airfields at Lake Sentani capable of supporting heavy bombers.
 Aerial reconnaissance revealed that Biak was the nearest promising location for such airfields along MacArthur's line of advance.
 Aircraft based here would be well situated to support Nimitz' landings on the Marianas and Palau.
-MacArthur therefore ordered an expedited assault schedule on 10 May 1944, with a preliminary assault at Wakde on 17 May to secure airfields for local air cover and an assault on Biak ten days later.
-The landings were to be carried out by 41 Division (Fuller) with the naval forces commanded by Fechteler.
+MacArthur therefore ordered 6 Army (Krueger) to execute an expedited assault schedule on 10 May 1944, with a preliminary assault at Wakde on 17 May to secure airfields for local air cover and an assault on Biak ten days later.
+The landings were to be carried out by Hurricane Force, built around 41 Division (Fuller), minus one regimental combat team, with the naval forces commanded by Fechteler.
+41 Division was reinforced with most of a tank company, additional antiaircraft and artillery, and three airfield engineer battalions.

-Aerial reconnaissance showed that the reef offshore of Mokmer was unfavorable for the passage of landing craft, and the decision was made to land at Bosnik, where the terrain was more favorable.
-However, this meant that the landing force would have to advance along the coast road at the foot of the escarpment to reach the airfields at Mokmer.
+Aerial reconnaissance showed that the reef offshore of Mokmer was unfavorable for the passage of landing craft, while the coast further east towards Parai was heavily fortified and the terrain between Parai and Bosnik was mostly mangrove swamp that afforded little room for maneuver.
+The decision was therefore made to land at Bosnik.
+However, this meant that the landing force would have to advance a considerable distance along the coast road at the foot of the escarpment to reach the airfields at Mokmer.
 Because conventional landing craft would not be able to cross the reef even at Bosnik, the landing plan called for six LSTs to launch 63 LVTs and 25 DUKWs to bring the first four waves ashore.
 Subsequent echelons would land at the jetties from 15 LCIs.
 Engineers and their equipment would be landed on the reef early in the invasion from eight LCTs to prepare beaching ramps for LSTs carrying tanks.

 The LVTs were manned by 542 Engineer Boat and Shore Regiment while the DUKWs were manned by African-American troops.
 The DUKW drivers were hastily trained to operate out of LSTs at the rehearsal held at Hollandia on 23 May 1944.
 They performed well in the actual landing in spite of considerable confusion.